dmdque/blockchain-engineer/README.md

 # Curriculum

 ## Overview of crypto
-This section is for a basic overview of the blockchain space.
+This section is for a basic overview of the Blockchain space.
 Skip this if you already know about it.
 - Browse this [list of crypto projects TLDRs](https://github.com/dmdque/crypto-tldr)
 - Subscribe to these subreddits: r/cryptocurrency, r/ethereum, r/dashpay, r/raiblocks
 - https://medium.com/@demluo/the-four-holy-grails-of-cryptocurrencies-e79d6e7d2cd